Communist Dictatorship in Lithuania. The Soviet Occupation (1940-1941; 1944-1991)

 Vanda Kašauskienė, "Deportations from Lithuania under Stalin.
 1940-1953", Lithuanian Historical Studies, No 3, 1998, p.
 74-75; Lithuania in 1940-1991:the History of Occupied Lithuania, Vilnius: LGGRTC, 2015, p.
 98-104.

-By the decree of 27 September 1940 of the Presidium of the Supreme Soviet, private trading companies with an annual turnover of LTL 150,000 were sequestered.
+The Presidium of the Supreme Soviet’s decree of September 27, 1940 stated that private trading companies with an annual turnover of 150,000 Lithuanian Litas were to be sequestered.
 There were more than 1,100 companies of this size in the country.
 Some smaller companies were also affected by nationalisation.
-In the autumn of 1940, a total of 1,600 shops, warehouses, restaurants, canteens and bookstores were also taken over by the Soviet state.
+In the autumn of 1940, a total of 1,600 shops, warehouses, restaurants, canteens, and bookstores were taken over by the Soviet state.

-The process of collectivisation started in 1948: on 20 March, the Central Committee of the Lithuanian Communist Party and the Council of Ministers of the LSSR adopted the Resolution On the Organisation of Collective Farms in the Republic.
+The process of collectivisation started in 1948: on March 20th, the Central Committee of the Lithuanian Communist Party and the Council of Ministers of the LSSR adopted the "Resolution On the Organisation of Collective Farms in the Republic".
 Mass collectivisation in Lithuania began.
 As a result, many families were put on the list of kulaks.
 Although their property was confiscated, they were not admitted to collective farms.
 Many people labelled as "kulaks" were deported together with their families, whereas others had to move to cities or leave for other republics.

 Society and culture

 The sovietisation of social and cultural life in occupied Lithuania started during the first Soviet occupation; however, as this period of occupation only lasted a short period of time, it had no dramatic effect and no considerable social and cultural changes occurred as a result.
 In 1944, after the reoccupation of the country, the cultural and social sovietisation of the LSSR continued.